-A building code keeps your home, workplace, and shopping and entertainment spaces safe.
+A building code can help keep your home, workplace, and shopping and entertainment spaces safe.
 This type of local law helps protect you, family, friends, and guests from fire, damage of any fire that occurs, collapse of the structure, damage from wind, tornadoes, and hurricanes, and other unforeseen events.

 Such laws also protect future purchasers of your home, who may not be as smart about construction methods as you.